Decorative service page background

 The idea that it’s an “old person’s disease” is one of the most persistent myths.
 Recognizing that RA can affect anyone helps ensure that younger people get a timely diagnosis and start a pain management plan sooner, which is crucial for protecting their joints.

-Myth: RA Is the Same as Osteoarthritis
+Myth: RA and Osteoarthritis Are the Same

 People often use the term "arthritis" as a catch-all, but RA and osteoarthritis (OA) are two very different conditions.
 Think of OA as a "wear and tear" issue.
 It happens when the cartilage that cushions your joints breaks down over time from use.
 RA, on the other hand, is an autoimmune disease.
 This means your immune system gets confused and mistakenly attacks the healthy lining of your joints, causing widespread inflammation.